vtex-apps/broadcaster/docs/README.md

 The app installed in the master workspace can be configured to push a notification event to a target workspace of your choice in addition to pushing it in the master workspace.

 To access this setting, search for `My Apps` in the VTEX Admin, then search the list of installed apps for `Broadcaster Adapter`.
 Click on `Settings`.
-Finally, input the name of the workspace you wish to notify in the provided field and click `Save`.
+Finally, input the name of the workspace you wish to notify in the `Notify Target Workspace` field and click `Save`.

 ### Event simulation via REST API